- Release date set for August 21

 A Twitter announcement in October 2019 revealed that George R. R. Martin created the new Game of Thrones prequel series with Ryan Condal.
 Condal is best known for showrunning USA Network alien invasion drama Colony, and scripting the Dwayne Johnson-starring game adaptation Rampage.

-Condal will write the show and share showrunning duties with Miguel Sapochnik.
+Condal has written the show and will share showrunning duties with Miguel Sapochnik.
 Sapochnik directed some of Game of Thrones' most epic episodes – including season 6's Battle of the Bastards and season 8's The Long Night – and will helm multiple episodes of House of the Dragon, including the pilot.